 Canoeing and Kayaking

-Ply the backwaters of the Huron River along the one-mile canoe trail, among the islands and past scenic shorelines where you might spot ducks, muskrats, swans, mink or white-tailed deer.
-An overnight camp is available at Lower Huron, permit required.
+Ply the backwaters of the Huron River along the one-mile Walk-In-The-Water canoe trail.
+This trail begins at the launch site located behind the Nature Center and takes paddlers among the islands and past scenic shorelines where you might spot ducks, muskrats, swans, mink, or white-tailed deer.
+A link to the Walk-In-Water canoe trail map is available below.
+This launch site is not to be used when school programs are in process.
+Launching is encouraged at the Cedar Knoll picnic area.

 Participate in games, and view exhibits and live displays.
 Interpreters are available to assist you in your enjoyment and understanding.

-The nature study area at Oakwoods Metropark is comprised of 400 acres featuring an ancient sandbar, backwater trails for canoeists, five nature trails, a butterfly garden and a three-acre pond.
-Interpretive leaflets are available at the Nature Center to be used in conjunction with consecutively numbered posts along each nature trail.
+The nature study area at Oakwoods Metropark is comprised of 400 acres featuring an ancient sandbar, backwater trail for canoeists, five nature trails, a butterfly garden, and a three-acre pond.
 Trees are also highlighted by means of informative labels.
 Call (734) 782-3956 for information.

 Click Here to learn more about the nature center.

-Bring your horse to ride along the 5-mile horse trail at Oakwoods Metropark.
-Pass through mature hardwood trees, expansive meadows and the scenic backwaters of the Huron River as you observe wildlife and waterfowl along the way.
-A release is required in advance, available at Oakwoods Nature Center, Lower Huron Park Office or from any park police officer.
+Bring your horse to ride more than 5-miles of trail at Oakwoods Metropark.
+The staging area is located a mile into the park just past the railroad tracks.
+Pass through mature hardwood trees, expansive meadows, and the scenic backwaters of the Huron River as you observe wildlife and waterfowl along the way.
+A release is required in advance and is available at the Oakwoods Nature Center, Lower Huron Park Office, or from any park police officer.

 Fishing and Ice Fishing